rgonfire/ui_on_fire/README.md

-# Stack
+# 🌱 Third Party Dependencies

+This is a list of dependencies that are user for this module:

+- Storybook
+- Tailwindscss
 - Rollup
 - Typescript
+- classnames
-- React
+- React Router DOM
-- Tailwindcss

-## ¿Cómo fue construido?
+## peerDependencies
+- React js.

-- React y React DOM como dependencias obligadas (peerDependencies)
+- React DOM como dependencias obligadas.